weijiekoh/clientside/docs/src/montgomery_multiplication.md

 The operation $\mathsf{MontMul}(x, y)$ yields $xyR^{-1}$.
 Let $x \equiv aR$ and $b \equiv bR$.
 Applying $\mathsf{MontMul}$ to $x$ and $y$, which are in Montgomery form, will yield $xyR^{-1} \equiv abR$, which is by definition also in Montgomery form.
 As such, multiple $\mathsf{MontMul}$ operations can be chained.

 The key idea is that it is faster to compute the Montgomery multiplication of two values already in Montgomery form than to multiply the original values and then reduce them to the field order.
 As such, this technique is best used when one has to perform a large number of field multiplications starting out from a relatively small number of input field elements.
-The most straightforward example of this is exponentiation: it is more efficient to use this technique to compute $a^e \mod p$ when $e$ is relatively large compared to the cost of computing $aR$ from $a$ and $a^e$ from $(a^e)R$.
+The most straightforward example of this is naive exponentiation: it is more efficient to use this technique to compute $a^e \mod p$ when $e$ is relatively large compared to the cost of computing $aR$ from $a$ and $a^e$ from $(a^e)R$.
+(Note that this example is merely illustrative: in practice, it would be more efficient to achieve exponentiation via repeated squaring.)

 ```mermaid
 graph LR